Mono Lake: Birds

 Mono Lake is a vital resting and eating stop for migratory shorebirds and has been recognized as a site of international importance by the Western Hemisphere Shorebird Reserve Network.

 Nearly 2,000,000 waterbirds, including 35 species of shorebirds, use Mono Lake to rest and eat for at least part of the year.
-Some shorebirds that depend on the resources of Mono Lake include American avocets, killdeer and sandpipers.
-Over 1.5 million eared grebes and phalaropes use Mono Lake during their long migrations.
+Some shorebirds that depend on the resources of Mono Lake include American avocets, killdeer, and sandpipers.
+One to two million eared grebes and phalaropes use Mono Lake during their long migrations.

-Late every summer tens of thousands of Wilson's phalaropes and red-necked phalaropes arrive from their nesting grounds, and feed until they continue their migration to South America or the tropical oceans respectively.
+Late every summer, tens of thousands of Wilson's phalaropes and red-necked phalaropes arrive from their nesting grounds, and feed until they continue their migration to South America or the tropical oceans, respectively.

-In addition to migratory birds, a few species spend several months to nest at Mono Lake.
+In addition to migratory birds, a few species spend several months nesting at Mono Lake.
 Mono Lake has the second largest nesting population of California gulls, Larus californicus, second only to the Great Salt Lake in Utah.
 Since abandoning the landbridged Negit Island in the late 1970s, California gulls have moved to some nearby islets and have established new, if less protected, nesting sites.
-Cornell University and Point Blue Conservation Science have continued the study of nesting populations on Mono Lake that was begun 35 years ago.
-Snowy plovers also arrive at Mono Lake each spring to nest along the remote eastern shores.
+Cornell University and Point Blue Conservation Science have continued the study of nesting populations in Mono Lake that began 35 years ago.
+Snowy plovers also arrive at Mono Lake each spring to nest along the northern and eastern shores.

 History

 Native Americans

 The indigenous people of Mono Lake are from a band of the Northern Paiute, called the Kutzadika'a.
 They speak the Northern Paiute language.
 The Kutzadika'a traditionally forage alkali fly pupae, called kutsavi in their language.
-Mono Lake was also referred to as Teniega Bah.

 The term "Mono" is derived from "Monachi", a Yokuts term for the tribes that live on both the east and west side of the Sierra Nevada.

 During early contact, the first known Mono Lake Paiute chief was Captain John.
-He was also referred to by the Paiute names of Shibana or Poko Tucket.
-Captain John was the son of a Northern Paiute named 'older Captain John.'